PHIL 456.001 – Advanced Symbolic Logic

 Instructor: Gillian Russell.
 This course meets TR 11:00 a.m. – 12:15 p.m. in CW 213.

-This is a course in extensions of and alternatives to classical logic.
+This is a course in extensions of and alternatives to first-order classical logic.
 Since it is a logic course, it will be assessed though problem sets and exams.
-It will focus on areas of logic which are likely to be of interest to philosophers, beginning with a brief review of classical logic and then moving on to some alternatives (such as three-valued logics, intuitionist logics, and paraconsistent logics) and extensions (including various modal logics, 2nd order logic etc.)
+We will focus on areas of logic which are likely to be of interest to philosophers, beginning with a brief review of classical logic and then moving on to some alternatives (such as three-valued logics, intuitionist logics, and paraconsistent logics) and extensions (including modal logics, 2nd order logic etc.)

 It is not a course in the philosophy of logic, which would be a philosophy course, assessed mainly by papers, focusing on things like the metaphysics and epistemology of logic, and logical concepts like truth, necessity, possible worlds and logical consequence.

-The course is aimed at students who have completed at least one previous course in logic and it will be assumed that you already have a good grasp of first-order classical logic.
+The course is aimed at students who have completed at least one previous course in formal logic and it will be assumed that you already have a good grasp of first-order classical logic.